 CalVet loans are loans that are available to most military veterans who buy a home in California.
 Most CalVet loans have below market interest rates with low or no down payment requirements.

 Exchange means you are willing to trade your property for another property.
-Checking this box is rare, as most sellers want cash, not another property.
+Most sellers want cash, not another property.

 FHA loans are insured by the Federal Housing Administration.
 This means that if the home buyer fails to repay the loan, the federal government pays the lender for any losses.

 Because of the government’s insurance, lenders like Wells Fargo and Bank of America require a lower down payment than they would from a buyer seeking a conventional loan.
-A conventional loan often requires a 20% down payment, but an FHA loan only requires 3.5% down.
-These loans are also available to homebuyers with credit scores as low as 620.
+A conventional loan often requires a 20% down payment, but an FHA loan only requires 3.5% down for buyers with a 580 credit score.
+FHA loans are also available to homebuyers with credit scores as low as 500, but 10% down is required.

 The appraisal and underwriting process is more involved with FHA loans than with conventional loans, and it is typically more difficult for buyers to be approved for an FHA loan.
 Also, some condo buildings have difficulty getting FHA-approved because their CC&R’s contain restrictions that violate FHA laws.